Arland Bruce III: Montreal Alouettes

 On January 21, 2013, Bruce signed with the Montreal Alouettes of the Canadian Football League.
 Arland Bruce had a respectable 2013 season with the Alouettes.
 He contributed 64 pass receptions, his most since 2010, for 851 yards with 5 touchdowns.
 In February 2014, Bruce was fined an undisclosed amount by the CFL following his Instagram post in which he told openly gay NFL prospect Michael Sam to, "get on his knees and submit to God fully".
 Bruce was released by the Alouettes in late February.
 Bruce's high salary along with the belief that new head coach Tom Higgins would start two Canadian wide receivers were cited as the reasons for his dismissal.

-Statistics
+CFL statistics

 Personal life

 His parents are Yolanda Bruce and Arland Richard Bruce Jr. Bruce was married to Linda Bruce, their children include three sons named Arland Bruce IV, Aiden Bruce, and Akobi Bruce.
 He has two sisters Denise (Kansas) and Kama (California) and one brother Bryson (North Carolina).
 Bruce is the cousin of former NFL wide receiver Isaac Bruce.